hiw3-org/cairn/app/README.md

         - **Network Name**: Filecoin Calibration Testnet
         - **New RPC URL**: https://rpc.ankr.com/filecoin_testnet
         - Other data should be filled automatically.

 #### Getting Testnet tFIL and USDFC
 1. **Get tFIL**:
-   Use the [Filecoin Calibration Faucet](https://faucet.calibnet.chainsafe-fil.io/) to request testnet FIL (tFIL) for gas fees.
+   Use the [Filecoin Calibration Faucet](https://faucet.calibnet.chainsafe-fil.io/) to request testnet FIL (tFIL) for gas fees.\
+   Enter your wallet address in the input field and send 100 tFIL to your wallet.
-2. **Get USDFC**:
+3. **Get USDFC**:
     Use the [USDFC Faucet](https://forest-explorer.chainsafe.dev/faucet/calibnet_usdfc) to request USDFC tokens for funding projects.

-#### Submiting a Proof of Reproducibility
+#### Choosing a role
+To switch between Scientist and Funder dashboard head over to the top right corner, where you see your profile and wallet address.

+#### Register a New Project - Scientist role
-Before you can register a project, you need to submit a minimum of one Proof of Reproducibility (PoR) and that PoR need to get verified.
-The demo app takes 5 minutes.
+Before you can register a new project, you need to submit a minimum of one Proof of Reproducibility (PoR) and that PoR needs to get verified on-chain.
+The demo app is currently running on the testnet and it takes ~2 minutes to do that:
+ 1. Click on the button or card "New project" and fill out the form.
+In this step you must also define your Funding Goal.
+ 2. Click on the button "Create Project".
+This starts a 3 step process of the project being created on-chain:
+  - Confirm the transaction request in the Metamask wallet.
+The app is uploading the project metadata to IPFS.
+Then it starts minting the Hypercert.
+  - Confirm the withdrawal request for the Hypercert approval.
+  - Confirm the transaction request.
+The app is connecting the project and Hypercert token ID.

+ #### Submitting Record Outputs - Scientist role
+ 1. Click on "View Project" and head over to Research Outputs section and add fill out the Output fields
+ 2. Confirm the transaction request in Metamask to record the outputs on-chain.

+#### Submiting a Proof of Reproducibility - Scientist role
-To submit a PoR, you need to select a project with a register output
+To submit a PoR, you need to select a project with a registered output.
+Click On "Submit Reproducibility", provide the requested repruducibility proof and submit.
+The verification of the PoR for this demo takes about 5 minutes.
+In the meantime, other users can dispute on your PoR if they find it not suitable.
+The timespan of this action would normally be a couple of days.

+#### Fund a project - Funder role
+To fund a project you simply select a project in the Discovery tab, where you can see the funding amount and the impact score of each project.
+For now the funding is only possible for the whole amount of the project's funding goal.
+Just clisk on the button "Fund" and you will see the project in your portfolio.